 Takeaway – Be quick and concise with journalists.
 Use your product narrative to gain traction and help these journalists establish a newsworthy title.

 7) Use PR Collateral to Create Traction

 You may have been denied venture capital funding before because your business plan was good but you didn’t have enough traction.
-If this is the case for you, then updating these semi-interested VCs with positive PR material is the perfect way of proving your business is not only serious but a safe bet when the VCs are investing their money.
+If this is the case for you, then updating these semi-interested VCs with positive PR material is the perfect way of proving that your business is a safe bet when the VCs are investing their money.
 Ultimately, traction requires building a relationship with a specific VC over time and establishing empathy, trust, and rapport.
 If you can prove to a VC that you can move the business forward, then they will be much more inclined to invest.

 8) Spreading your Media Coverage

 Once your journalist’s positive piece has been published, make sure you distribute the article as widely as you can.
 You might be excited to see your name in ink alongside bold headlines.
 Unfortunately, if it’s only in your local paper with a circulation of 1000, you’re probably not going to be piquing the interest of the biggest investors in your field.